MicrosoftDocs/win32-pr.pt-br/desktop-src/TaskSchd/weekly-trigger-example--xml-.md

 -   [**Ações**](taskschedulerschema-actions-tasktype-element.md)

-    Define as ações que a tarefa executa (nesse caso, executando o bloco de notas).
+    define as ações que a tarefa executa (nesse caso, executando Bloco de notas).

 ## <a name="related-topics"></a>Tópicos relacionados